 Follicular Unit Extraction (FUE) Explained

-Follicular Unit Extraction (FUE) is a hair transplant technique in which a small round punch is used to extract units of hair follicles from an area of dense hair growth to an area of thinning hair.
+FUE is a hair transplant technique in which a small round punch is used to extract units of hair follicles from an area of dense hair growth to an area of baldness.
 Each unit contains one to four hairs.

-In a standard follicular unit hair transplant procedure (strip surgery), a strip of donor tissue is removed from the back of the head (where hair growth remains) and trimmed under magnification into individual follicular unit grafts.
-Strip surgery is usually more suitable for larger areas of baldness as up to 3000 grafts can be transplanted at one time if there is an adequate supply from the patient.
-However, the scalp requires longer healing time post-surgery and a large scar will remain across the scalp which can be hidden by hair.
+With strip surgery (the old fashioned way of transplanting hair, also known as Follicular Unit Transplantation or FUT), a strip of donor tissue is removed from the back of the head (where hair growth remains) and trimmed under magnification into individual follicular unit grafts.
+Strip surgery is usually more suitable for larger areas of baldness as up to 3,000 grafts can be transplanted at one time if there is an adequate supply from the patient.
+However, the scalp requires longer healing time post-surgery and a large scar will remain across the scalp which can be hidden by longer hair.

 The specialised punch used in FUE allows the surgeon to remove hair from the skin without causing damage.
 The hair transplantation is non-evasive and therefore the scalp heals faster.
 A patient can often show no visible signs ten days after surgery.